XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-one.md

 ## 🔥 Conflict: What are the problems?

 Through research, I discovered that many popular diets are not scientifically sound and can harm health.
-Very Low-Calorie Diets (VLCDs) cause rapid weight loss but also slow metabolism, reduce muscle mass, and increase health risks.
+Very Low-Calorie Diets cause rapid weight loss but also slow metabolism, reduce muscle, and increase health risks.
 Short-term success, long-term failure: Over 75% of dieters regain weight, proving that extreme methods are unsustainable.
 People choose these diets because they lack the right information.
 I want to use data visualization to compare different weight-loss methods and highlight the importance of sustainable, science-based approaches.